 Fiber Internet

-Fiber internet, or fiber-optic internet, is a type of broadband connection that transmits data as light signals through fiber-optic or copper cables together.
-Fiber-optic cables are made of thin strands of glass or plastic and can transmit data over long distances at lightning-fast speeds.
-The technology is so advanced that it can even provide symmetrical upload and download speeds, meaning that data can be sent and received at the same speed.
+Fiber internet, which is also called fiber-optic internet, is a kind of broadband connection.
+It sends data as light signals through copper or fiber-optic cables.
+Fiber-optic cables are made up of thin strands of glass or plastic.
+They can send data quickly over long distances.
+With this new technology, you can upload and download at the same speed.
+You can send and get data at the same time.

 Cable Internet